Lumberjack theme Tree Stump cake

 You hold a Lumberjack Axe Throwing party.

-That is exactly what Nicole over at Cole's Concepts did.
+That is exactly what my daughter Nicole did.
 My part was to come up with a cake that looked like a tree stump with an "old school" heart engraved on top.
 Here's what happened.

 After placing the top piece on I rolled out and cut a brown piece of fondant to fit around the cake, approximately 18 x 6 inches.
 I normally drape the fondant over the cake and smooth it down but this called for a different approach.
 This time, I rolled the fondant up over my roller and placed it around the cake, meeting the sides of the fondant with the top piece.
 I just added a little water to help them fuse.